void

 ropa.jpg

-Ropa is just mentioned as the dogs around Liskowiec start to bark.
+Ropa is only mentioned as the dogs around Liskowiec start to bark.

 Background

 Ropa is a small river which originates in the Beskyds and flows northwards.
-Ropa is far from Liskowate so the author is probably getting it mixed up with another place.
+Ropa is far from Liskowate, so the author is probably confusing it with another place.
 The source of the name is surely the nearby village of Ropienka and the "potok" (stream) of the same name which flows through the village.

 Quote(s) from the novel